fstarred/arcade-hacks/ffight/README.md

 By placing a breakpoint at 0x01692E we can obtain the OBJ dedicated palette ID by having a look at register A0 - which is pointing at object's memory placement, for example 0xFF8568 for player 1 - and register D6, which contains the palette ID value.<br>

-Notice that characters like some Andore variations contains a specific palette ID contained at OBJ memory's placement + 0x2F.<br>
+Notice that some characters (i.e. Andore variations starting from 2) have set a specific palette ID on OBJ memory's placement at offset + 0x2F.<br>

-Therefore, for such specific cases like this, program takes the palette ID value at O + 0x2F as good, and combine it (OR.W D3,D6) with the remaining attribues contained originally at register D6.
+Therefore, for such specific cases, program takes the palette ID value at O + 0x2F as good with combining it (OR.W D3,D6) with the remaining attributes originally set on register D6.

-The scene below show F.Andore, one member of the Andore's family which is expected to see later in the game and have a dedicated palette specifically loaded at West Side 2 area; by applying a specific hack on the game (we'll see later) we can now display colours correctly.
+The scene below show F.Andore, a character who has a dedicated palette specifically loaded at West Side 2 area; by applying an  hack I wrote that we'll see later, we can now display his colours correctly at any stage/area.

 <img width="384" height="224" alt="0044" src="https://github.com/user-attachments/assets/ef6b0a6d-6d3e-4fe9-a524-28d4719cd0fa" />

 <a id="a-bosspalette"></a>
 ### Boss fix

-In the previous palette dedicated chapters we read about the palette ID used for every boss, which is always 0x1F, and the palette routine located at address 0x016904.<br>
+On previous chapters we read about the palette ID 0x1F that is used for all bosses, and the palette routine located at address 0x016904.<br>

-So my idea for fixing the palette for the displaying boss is based to these thinking:
+My idea for fixing the wrong palette boss issue is based to these actions:

 1. Check if the boss is on it's dedicated area (i.e. Damnd's area is Slum, Sodom has the Subway)
 2. If not, load the palette from his specific address.
-For example, Damnd's palette is at 0XC0000 + (0x1F * 0x20) = 0XC03E0
+For example, Damnd's palette is at 0XC0000 + (0x1F * 0x20) = 0XC03E0.
+Otherwise, do nothing and let us the default palette I'd 0x1F.
-3. Use the byte value dedicated for the initial pose, which is actually unused for the bosses, as the palette ID to use.
+3. Use the byte value dedicated for the initial pose, which is actually unused for  boss character, as the palette ID to use in place of 0x1F.
 The palette loaded at point 2 will be so stored at location 0x914000 + (paletteID * 0x20)
-4. Hack all the palette dedicated routines in order to change the original value 0x1F with our choosed one
+4. Hack all the palette dedicated routines in order to change the original value 0x1F with our choose.
+We have obviously to take care of not choosing a palette used by other OBJs in the stage, otherwise we'll screw up everything :)

 Here is the hack snippet code for Sodom: